- Home

 Cincinnati might get a lot of attention on Opening Day, but the National Pastime in our nation’s capital is not to be outdone for tradition.

 Since President William Howard Taft’s toss to Washington’s Walter Johnson at National Park in 1910, nearly every President of the United States has made a ceremonial first pitch prior to a home opener.
-(Jimmy Carter was the only one not to do so.)
+(Jimmy Carter, Donald Trump and Joe Biden were the only presidents not to do so.)
 While the Senators were in Washington, Griffith Stadium and D.C. (later RFK) Stadium were the places to be on Opening Day for presidential pomp and circumstance.

 When there was no baseball in Washington, Baltimore became a handy alternative, but when baseball returned in 2005, so did the presidential first pitches on Opening Day.